gabbersonger/graphe-app/README.md

 - ESV psalm 119:1
 - Creating shortcut with ' key (as this screws with mysql string)
 - LXX go to Susanna 1 fails (Susanna 1:1 does not exist) -> use go function CreateFirstValidRef()
-- Resetting shortcuts clears the display, even though it is doing correct update in db